Fake story about Obamas, Hillary Clinton ensnares Sean Hannity

 The progression of events illustrates how fake news stories expand and spread from fringe web sites to nationally syndicated radio shows with millions of listeners.
 In this case, the fake news originated on a dubious site called "Your News Wire," which publishes a mix of true, slanted and made-up news.
 Then, like a game of telephone, by the time the story got to Hannity, even the fake facts were wrong.

-The site claimed that "Michelle Obama has scrubbed all references to Hillary Clinton from both of her Twitter accounts" and implied that it was the result of FBI investigations into Clinton.
+The site wrongly claimed that "Michelle Obama has scrubbed all references to Hillary Clinton from both of her Twitter accounts" and implied that it was the result of FBI investigations into Clinton.

 A thicket of far-right-wing web sites picked up the story and ran with it.
 Red State Watcher said the news was "breaking!" and News Ninja 2012 said it was "suspicious."
 "The rats are jumping ship," The Gateway Pundit wrote.